DanielGriffiths1182/blackjack-algorithm/README.md

-Blackjack Assistance Code
+Blackjack Algorithm
-Blackjack homework sept 15
+homework, sept.
+15 2016

 This program is facilitating the user's decision making while playing the card game, Blackjack.
 Do you hit, do you call?
-This program will help you answer these questions through one round of the game.
+This program will help you answer these questions during a game of Blackjack.

 1. User input value of first card.
 2. User will input value of second card.
 3. User will input value of dealer's face up card.